rust-lang-ru/book/nostarch/chapter01.md

 Let’s create a new project using Cargo and look at how it differs from our original “Hello, world!” project.
-Navigate back to your *projects* directory (or wherever you decided to склад your code).
+Navigate back to your *projects* directory (or wherever you decided to store your code).
 Then, on any operating system, run the following:

 ```